devppong/puddl-xtension/Readme.md

 ![Puddl.io Logo](./icon.png)

-# Puddl.io
+# Puddl

-Puddl.io is a browser extension that improves the performance of the ChatGPT prompt generation.
+Puddl XTENSION is a browser extension that improves the performance of the ChatGPT prompt generation.
 This can significantly improve the quality of responses a user can generate from ChatGPT.

+To learn more about our work, please visit [puddl.io](https://puddl.io).

 ## Installation